Functions

 Impure specifier

-If impure
+The impure

-For example, in the stdlib.fc function
+For example, in the stdlib.fc function:

 int random() impure asm "RANDU256";

 changes the internal state of the random number generator.
+The impure

 Inline specifier